United States involvement in regime change: 1975–1999: East Timor

 On December 7, 1975, nine days after declaring independence from Portugal, East Timor was invaded by Indonesia.
-Whilst it was under the pretext of anti-colonialism, the actual aim of the invasion was to overthrow the Fretilin regime that emerged previous year.
+Whilst it was under the pretext of anti-colonialism, the actual aim of the invasion was to overthrow the Fretilin regime that emerged the previous year.
 The day before the invasion, U.S. President Gerald Ford and Secretary of State, Henry Kissinger met with General Suharto, who told them of his intention to invade East Timor.
 Ford replied, "[W]e will understand and not press you on the issue.
 We understand the problem you have and the intentions you have."
 Ford endorsed the invasion as he saw East Timor as of little significance, overshadowed by Indonesia–United States relations.
 The fall of Saigon earlier in 1975 had left Indonesia as the most important U.S. ally in Southeast Asia, so Ford reasoned that it was in the national interest to side with Indonesia.

 American weapons were crucial to Indonesia during the invasion, with the majority of military equipment used by Indonesian military units involved being U.S. supplied.
 United States military aid to Indonesia continued during its occupation of East Timor, which ended in 1999 with East Timor's independence referendum.
 In 2005, the final Commission for Reception, Truth and Reconciliation in East Timor wrote that "[U.S.] political and military support were fundamental to the invasion and occupation of East Timor".

 1976: Argentina

 The Argentine Armed Forces overthrew President Isabel Perón, elected in the 1973 presidential election, in the 1976 Argentine coup d'état, starting the military dictatorship of General Jorge Rafael Videla known as the National Reorganization Process until 1983.
 Both the coup and the following authoritarian regime were endorsed and supported by the U.S. government with Henry Kissinger paying several official visits to Argentina during the dictatorship.
-According to Spanish judge Baltasar Garzón, Kissinger was a witness to the regime's crimes against humanity.